Resolution of the Burrows-Wheeler Transform Conjecture: Auxiliary Recompression-Based Data Structures

 The query algorithm first makes a 2-period query on the pattern $P$.
 If $\per(P)>\frac12|P|$, then the algorithm returns $0$, which is correct due to the condition $\per(P)<\frac{|P|-a}{2}<\frac12|P|$ in \cref{lem:socc}.
 Otherwise, the algorithm uses \cref{lem:anch} to construct a set $\anch(P)$ of $\Oh(\log n)$ potential anchors.
 For each potential anchor $a\in \anch(P)\cap [1\dd |P|)$, the algorithm checks whether $a \le \per(P)<\frac{|P|-a}{2}$.
 If this test fails, then $P$ has no special occurrences according to \cref{lem:socc}.
 If the test succeeds, then the algorithm finds a symbol $B\in \S$ such that $\exp(B)=P[a+1\dd a+\per(P)]$.
 For this, the algorithm performs a binary search on the list of symbols (sorted by expansions) with an $\LCE$ query applied to implement each comparison.
 If there is no such symbol $B$, then $P$ has no special occurrences with anchor $a$ according to \cref{lem:socc}.
 If a symbol $B$ exists, it is unique by \cref{lem:uniq}.
 In this case, the algorithm adds $\cnt\big(B,\big\lceil{\frac{|P|-a}{\per(P)}\big\rceil}\big)$ (obtained using \cref{lem:rlslps}) to the count of special occurrences of $P$.
 This term represents the number of special occurrences with anchor $a$, because each node $\nu$ with $\rhs(s(\nu))=B^k$ has a non-empty set $\Occ^s(P,\nu,a)$ only if $\frac{|P|-a}{k-1}\le \per(P)$, which is equivalent to $k-1 \ge \frac{|P|-a}{\per(P)}$ and to $k > \big\lceil{\frac{|P|-a}{\per(P)}\big\rceil}$.
 Moreover, the size of $\Occ^s(P,\nu,a)$ is then equal to $k-\big\lceil{\frac{|P|-a}{\per(P)}\big\rceil}$ by \cref{lem:socc}.
 Consequently, the algorithm correctly counts special occurrences of $P$ in $T$.
 The query time is $\Oh(\log^3 n)$ dominated by $\Oh(\log n)$ $\LCE$ queries made for each potential anchor. \end{proof}

-Combining \cref{thm:recompression} (for transforming an LZ77 parsing into a recompression RLSLP) with \cref{prp:regular,prp:special} (for counting regular and special occurrences, respectively), we obtain our counting index.
+Combining \cref{thm:recompression} (for transforming an LZ77-like parsing into a recompression RLSLP) with \cref{prp:regular,prp:special} (for counting regular and special occurrences, respectively), we obtain our counting index.

-\begin{theorem} Given the LZ77 parsing of a string $\T[1 \dd n]$, we can in $\bigO(z \log^4 n)$ time construct a data structure that, for any pattern $P$ represented by its arbitrary occurrence in $T$, returns the number of occurrences of $P$ in $T$ in $\Oh(\log^3 n)$ time. \end{theorem}
+\begin{theorem} Given an LZ77-like parsing of a string $\T[1 \dd n]$ into $f$ phrases, we can in $\bigO(f \log^4 n)$ time construct a data structure that, for any pattern $P$ represented by its arbitrary occurrence in $T$, returns the number of occurrences of $P$ in $T$ in $\Oh(\log^3 n)$ time. \end{theorem}

 \paragraph{Acknowledgment.} The authors would like to thank Barna Saha for helpful discussions.